jcwang587/cgcnn2/docs/1_cgcnn.md

 The CGCNN model consists of several key components:

+1. **Graph Representation**:

+The main idea in CGCNN is to represent the crystal structure by a crystal graph that encodes both atomic information and bonding interactions between atoms.

-1. **Graph Representation**: Crystal structures are represented as graphs where:
+Crystal structures are represented as graphs where:
    - Nodes represent atoms
    - Edges represent bonds between atoms
    - Node features encode atom types